sjnprjl/nestjs-stripe/README.md

 # Contributing

-I am just too lazy to fill this `README` with full of wonderful informations.
-I therefore, request **you** to fill this markdown for me please 🥲.
+I am sure there are many things that this package must include.
+So, feel free to contribute to this repo for I am not so good coder.

 # License